devopspoolproject/devops-pool/README.md

-# devops_pool
+# Devops_Demo

-devops project for demo
+this is the devops project for POC demo